 - Flexible plan options to fit your plan to your needs

-Why Should I Consult With a Financial Advisor in Portland, OR to Help With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in Portland, OR to Assist With My Small Business Retirement Plan?

-Creating small business retirement plans is complicated.
-While the federal government does not currently obligate any employer to offer a retirement plan to employees, some states require businesses of a certain size to have a retirement plan.
-Portland, OR retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only make sure the plan is right for you, but that you abide by ever-changing tax and business laws.
+Opening small business retirement plans is complicated.
+While the federal government does not currently require any company to offer retirement savings options to workers, certain states require employers with a minimum number of employees to have a retirement plan.
+Portland, OR retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only ensure the plan is right for you, but that you follow frequently chancing tax and business laws.

-As your Portland, OR retirement plan consultants for your small business, our team will:
+As your Portland, OR retirement plan consultants for your small business, our financial planners will:

-- Help educate your employees on your plan, its benefits, and how they can use it as a part of their ongoing financial success
+- Help educate your employees on your plan, its benefits, and how they can use it as a component to their ongoing financial health

-Correct Capital's Portland, OR financial planners are fiduciary advisors, meaning we are obligated, by law and by regulatory oversight to only work in your best interest.
-We work for you, and not our own firm.
+Correct Capital's Portland, OR financial planners are fiduciary advisors, meaning we are legally and ethically bound to only offer advice based on what we believe is in your best interest.
+The only thing we sell is trust.
 Request a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans